Kaplice: Austrian monarchy

 After the abolition of serfdom, the town became the seat of the political and judicial district in the new administrative system.
-Until 1918, the town was part of Austria-Hungary, head of the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
-The German name alone was used until the end of the 19th century.
+Until 1918, the town was part of Austria-Hungary.
 Co-existence of the German-speaking majority with the Czech minority in the town was peaceful and almost without any problem.
 However, the growth of nationalisms at the end of the 19th century, and especially in the first half of the 20th century, raised the first serious conflicts.

 First Czechoslovak Republic

 After the end of World War I, Kaplice became part of the First Czechoslovak Republic.
 Kaplice citizens with German majority refused to recognize the border of the new Czechoslovakia and wanted to join the territory to German-Austria.
 Their organized armed resistance was suppressed and they did not succeed.

-In 1919, Kaplice became the administrative centre of the area which included Vyšší Brod and Nové Hrady, but for its low population it was recognized only as a market town.
+In 1919, Kaplice became the administrative centre of the area which included Vyšší Brod and Nové Hrady, but for its low population it was recognised only as a market town.
 In 1937, it was again promoted to a town.

 During the first republic, Kaplice remained a town with a majority of German inhabitants.
-In 1938, on the basis of the Munich Agreement, Kaplice were annexed by Nazi Germany and administered as a part of Reichsgau Oberdonau.
+In 1938, on the basis of the Munich Agreement, Kaplice were annexed by Nazi Germany and administered as a part of the Reichsgau Oberdonau.
 The Czech population had to flee.

 After World War II

 After the end of World War II, Kaplice fell back again to Czechoslovakia.
 Former Czech inhabitants returned and the German population was expelled.
 The town depopulated.

 In 1960, Kaplice District was abolished.
 The town began to develop again in the 1960s.
 New schools, industrial factories and housing estates were built here and the population increased.
 In 1994, Střítež separated and became an independent municipality.